grannycart/bibliography/Long Entries.md

 % Page 357: They find a whole harpoon in the body of an old whale they killed.
 And then they find a stone lance-head, and wonder at who may have struck the whale with it.
 % Page 358: Awesome description of the ship leaning over under the weight of a sinking whale corpse, and desperately trying to free the corpse from the chains that held it.
 % \url{https://www.nytimes.com/2021/06/12/us/humpback-whale-lobster-diver-cape-cod.html}
+% Page 376: So in dreams, have I seen majestic Satan thrusting forth his tormented colossal claw from the flame Baltic of Hell.